mokny/APIRequest/README.md

 # APIRequest
-iOS Swift APIRequest Class
+iOS Swift APIRequest Class.
+This class uses the native URLSession to handle API-Requests asynchronous, non blocking.
+It sends parameters via POST to the server and receive a JSON Array of data mapped to a Dictionary.

+## Installation
+Add the APIRequest.swift file to your project and upload the json.php to some webserver that is reachable via the internet.

-# Example
+## Example
-Upload the json.php to some webserver and link the API.APIUrl to the file.
-If using an insecure connection, use this manual: https://stackoverflow.com/questions/32631184/the-resource-could-not-be-loaded-because-the-app-transport-security-policy-requi

 Initialize the class (maybe globally in your view controller)
 ```swift
   var API = APIRequest("http://example.com/json.php")